anywhichway/trui/README.md

 ## Release History (Reverse chronological order)

+v0.0.12a 2024-04-11

+more handling of nested ${ with HTML as its result value

 v0.0.11a 2024-04-11

-mode handling of nested ${ with HTML as its result value
+more handling of nested ${ with HTML as its result value

 v0.0.10a 2024-04-11